ZHANG-NI/AGFN/README.md

 [Adversarial Generative Flow Network for Solving Vehicle Routing Problems][paper-link]

+Our paper is accepted by ICLR 2025.
 For the paper associated with this codebase, see the link above.

 [paper-link]: https://openreview.net/forum?id=tBom4xOW1H